Effect of Impurities on Charge and Heat Transport in Tubular Nanowires: Results and discussion

 Implementing disorder in the shell such as impurities makes these properties even more complex, but at the same time with some promising results.
 Figure~\ref{shape-number} presents charge and heat current versus the left chemical potential and temperature for tubular nanowires with different cross-sections in the presence of $10^4$ impurities.
 All implemented impurities are repulsive with the strength of 10\,meV.
 Despite different energy states for each cross-section, the charge current for all geometries follows the transmission function and the energy window associated with the chemical potential.
 So increasing the chemical potential allows a larger number of states to participate in the transmission, which leads to a higher charge current.
 This occurs for pure wires, and for those with impurities as well.

 It is clear from all curves in Figure~\ref{shape-number} that the presence of impurities leads to a reduction in charge and heat current values with respect to temperature or chemical potential.
 These reductions can be seen easily as difference between the magnitude of currents with no impurities (dashed lines curves) and the magnitude with impurities (solid lines curves) with the same color.
 In Figure~\ref{shape-number}(a) we can see that despite having the same area and number of impurities (10000 impurities with a magnitude of 10\,meV) for all polygonal shapes, the triangular shell can carry charge way better than others.
 The cross-sections with fewer corners have higher values of thermoelectric current.
 This can be explained by the fewer transverse modes, but with steeper energy dispersion at the energy reached by higher values of of the variable chemical potential.
+While in the case of heat current, the variation with the nanowire shape is smaller.

+{\blue The maximum heat current occurs in the absence of impurities and above 100\,K. The location of this maximum varies with respect to the geometry of the nanowire, and it decreases by increasing the number of impurities.
+Using the cross sectional area $A$ of the nanowire it is possible to calculate the thermal conductivity $\kappa$.
+For instance, by considering the heat current $52~\mu$W at 250\,K and $\kappa= \frac{Q L}{A \Delta T}$, our thermal conductivity is approximately 26 W/mK.
+Some experimental studies present comparable results for the thermal conductivity of InAs nanowires \cite{zhou2011thermal,ren2014synthesis}.}